-In order to encourage sustainable economic growth and create a more livable downtown, Rochester plans to reconstruct a 2/3 mile stretch of the eastern segment of the Inner Loop between Monroe Avenue and Charlotte Street into a multi-lane, street-level boulevard.
+In order to encourage sustainable economic growth and create a more livable Downtown, Rochester is in the process of reconstructing a 2/3 mile stretch of the eastern segment of the Inner Loop between Monroe Ave and Charlotte St into a high quality complete city street.

-The new at-grade street would tremendously enhance the area's livability, allowing people to walk and bicycle between neighborhoods and downtown much easier.
+The new at-grade street will tremendously enhance the area's livability, allowing people to easily walk and bicycle between neighborhoods and Downtown.

-In addition to livability, the developable land surrounding the loop would be transformed into a tax generating stretch that would provide Rochesterians and visitors with places to work, live, and play.
-The City has received countless letters of support from the community from real estate developers to neighborhood groups to business associations, indicating as much.
+In addition to the clear livability benefits, the developable land surrounding the loop will be transformed into a mixed use community that would provide Rochesterians and visitors with places to work, live and play.
+The City has received many letters of support from the community including real estate developers, neighborhood groups and business associations.

-Reconstructing the Inner Loop East from an expressway to a boulevard will produce a myriad of benefits, including:
+Reconstructing the Inner Loop East from an expressway to a complete street will produce a myriad of benefits, including: